 Aspiring actor Timothy Conigrave and football star John Caleo met and fell in love at Melbourne’s Xavier College in the 1970s.
 Over the next 15 years, their relationship was tested by distance, jealousy, disapproving families and, finally, the HIV/AIDS epidemic that had begun sweeping across the world.
 Told with searing intimacy and a theatre-maker’s knack for storytelling, Conigrave completed his memoir, Holding the Man, just 10 days before he succumbed to his illness in 1994.

-For the first film adaptation of Conigrave’s book (which premiered at MIFF in 2015), Melbourne actor Craig Stott has been cast in the role of John.
+For the first film adaptation of Conigrave’s book, Melbourne actor Craig Stott has been cast in the role of John.
 Where to begin with such an expansive role?
 Football, apparently.